sstoikov/piki-music-dataset/README.md

 The Piki Music dataset currently consists of 2723 anonymized users, 66,532 anonymized songs and 500K binary ratings and the data collection is still on-going.
 The Piki Music app is available for download [here](https://piki.page.link/AcVj).

-In this repo, we release the dataset(`data/piki_dataset.csv`) and the code for conducting the experiments in our paper "Evaluating Music Recommendations with Binary Feedback for Multiple Stakeholders"[[arxiv link](www.arxiv.org)]
+In this repo, we release the dataset(`data/piki_dataset.csv`) and the code for conducting the experiments in our paper "Evaluating Music Recommendations with Binary Feedback for Multiple Stakeholders"[[paper link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3919046)]

 To get familiar with the dataset and reproduce the results in the paper, install the dependencies and start by running the python script: